 401 State Street

-This corner unit in the State Street shopping area opened in 1931 and closed between 1947 and 1950.
+This corner unit in the State Street shopping area opened in 1931 and closed around 1946, when it briefly became an Ivory Store.
 It seems to have been vacant as of early 2018.

 405 Tate Street

-This store on the Tate Street “strip” adjoining UNCG opened in January 1935 and had closed by 1939 despite expanding into the adjacent Ivory Store location.
-Nevertheless, it has been continuously occupied by a grocer ever since, housing a Bi-Rite store for decades and currently home to a convenience store.
+This store on the Tate Street “strip” adjoining UNCG opened in January 1935 and had closed by 1938.
+It has been continuously occupied by a grocer ever since, housing a Bi-Rite store for decades and currently home to a convenience store.
 While the row of shops received an unfortunate exterior remodel around 1970 the store’s interior remained relatively intact until about 1990.

 2117-2119 Walker Avenue

 Another corner location in suburban Lindley Park opened in 1930 and remained in this space until moving a few doors east in 1947.
-The store occupied at least two of three bays in the building.
-Its former space is currently occupied by Fisbones Restaurant (2119, right) and the vacant former site of the Blind Tiger nightclub (2117, left).
+The store occupied at least two of three bays in the building, and was classified as a “supermarket” by 1946.
+Its former space is currently occupied by Fishbones Restaurant (2119, right) and the vacant former site of the Blind Tiger nightclub (2117, left).

 Also open between 1930 and 1935 was 212 North Elm Street, the final downtown storefront location, which closed in the late 1930s and is no longer standing.